As of January 2019

-- b)All visiting horse connections (Owners, Trainers, Assistant Trainers, Travelling Head Lads, Exercise Riders and Grooms) are strongly recommended to arrange their own insurance to cover travel, work, and non-work injury and illness.
+- b)All visiting horse connections (Owners, Trainers, Assistant Trainers, Travelling Head Lads, Exercise Riders and Grooms) are strongly recommended to arrange their own insurance to cover travel, work, non-work injury and illness.

 8. Other Pertinent Information

-When a horse bleeds in a race, the JRA Rules of Racing prohibits the horse from racing in JRA races for one month for the first offence.
+When a horse bleeds in a race, the JRA Rules of Racing prohibits the horse from racing in the JRA races for one month for the first offence.